Monolithic Hyper ROM FE$^2$ Method with Clustered Training at Finite Deformations: Multiscale Modeling

 A RVE must be identified, being representative for the surrounding of a point $P$.
 The scale bridging is established in terms of Homogenization by the definition of the stress in form of the surface integral as shown in equation \eqref{eqn:homogenization_Stress}.
-The boundary value problem at the macro scale reads:
+The boundary value problem at the macroscale reads:

-The Localization step is introduced, by assuring that equation \eqref{eqn:homogenization_Strain} is fulfilled apriori through suitable boundary conditions, whereby usually periodic boundary conditions are chosen, which assume a periodic RVE continuation by identifying homologeous points $()^{{ {+}}}$ and $()^{{ {-}}}$.
+The Localization step is introduced, by assuring that equation \eqref{eqn:homogenization_Strain} is fulfilled a priori through suitable boundary conditions, whereby usually periodic boundary conditions are chosen, which assume a periodic RVE continuation by identifying homologous points $()^{{ {+}}}$ and $()^{{ {-}}}$.
 All together the microscopic boundary value problem reads:

 The partial differential equations of the involved problems must be solved numerically, usually by means of the FEM.
 The discretized equilibrium equations of the macro problem in residual form read: